Overview

 Prevention

 Since a person’s genome can’t be altered, there’s currently no way to prevent the inheritance of genetic predispositions for mental illness.
-Parents conceiving through methods such as in vitro fertilization might conceivably be able to screen viable embryos for risk factors.
+Parents conceiving through methods such as in vitro fertilization might conceivably be able to screen viable embryos for risk factors or the presence of a certain gene.
 However, according to the National Institute of Mental Health, there are currently no genetic testing methods that can reliably predict an individual’s risk of mental illness.

 Epigenetic research has found that certain environmental influences may change the way the genes associated with psychiatric disorders are expressed, which may make the development of disease more likely.
 By protecting children from these risk factors, it may be possible to reduce the chances that they’ll develop mental illnesses later in life, even if they have genetic predispositions to certain conditions.
 Notable epigenetic risk factors include: